Lutry: Medieval town

-The village of Corsy (which is now part of the municipality of Lutry) was under the direct rule of Corsier until 1798.

 Lutry began to become a town at the beginning of the 13th century when it was encircled by a circular wall created by the Bishop (1212–19).
 The wall was supported by a square tower, the Tour de l'Eveque, which was built by William of Ecublens in 1221–29.
 The hamlets Curtinaux, Savuit, Le Châtelard and Corsy as well as the neighborhoods of Friporte, Voisinand and Bourg Neuf were outside the walls, and soon a second curtain wall was built around the latter.
 In 1291 there was a hospital in the priory and in 1348 another one was built in the town.
 With the construction of an inner harbor, market buildings were created in 1408.
 At the instigation of the monks, a vineyard was placed around the town.
 An organization known as the Brotherhood of the Holy Spirit, in 1307, marked the beginning of a civic organization.
 Starting in the 13th century, the town began an effort to deforest the neighboring Monts-de-Lutry, an effort that was completed in the 17th century.
 The newly available fields, pastures and forests were managed by farmers, who were also citizens of the town.

 The parish of Lutry is first mentioned in 1228.
 The original parish also included Savigny (separated 1598), Belmont-sur-Lausanne (1766–1846) and Villette (1846–63).
 The Priory Church of Saint-Martin also served as the parish church.
 The church was built in 1250–60 over a building from the 11th century.
 It was rebuilt in 1344 following a fire.
 It was restored and extended in 1569–1591 and renovated from 1889 to 1907.